 Ginna Nuclear Power Plant Reliability Support Services Agreement (Exelon and Generation).
 Ginna Nuclear Power Plant's (Ginna) prior period fixedprice PPA contract with Rochester Gas & Electric Company (RG&E) expired in June 2014.
 In light of the expiration of the agreement, Ginna advised the New York Public Service Commission (NYPSC) and ISO-NY that in absence of a reliability need, Ginna management would make a recommendation, subject to approval by the CENG board, that Ginna be retired as soon as practicable.
 A formal study conducted by the ISO-NY and RG&E concluded that the Ginna nuclear plant needs to remain in operation to maintain the reliability of the transmission grid in the Rochester region through 2018 when planned transmission system upgrades are expected to be completed.
 In November 2014, in response to a petition filed by Ginna, the NYPSC directed Ginna and RG&E to negotiate a Reliability Support Services Agreement (RSSA).
 On February 13, 2015, regulatory filings, including RSSA terms negotiated between Ginna and RG&E, to support the continued operation of Ginna for reliability purposes were made with the NYPSC and with FERC for their approval.
 Although the RSSA contract is still subject to regulatory approvals, on April 1, 2015, Ginna began delivering power and capacity into ISO-NY consistent with the provisions of the proposed RSSA contract.
-RG&E may terminate the RSSA contract upon providing 12-months' notice, which would require RG&E to make a specified termination payment to Ginna.
-The proposed RSSA contract extends through September 30, 2018.
 In the event that Ginna continues to operate beyond the RSSA term, Ginna would be required to make a specified refund payment to RG&E. The FERC issued an order on April 14, 2015, directing Ginna to make a compliance filing to ensure that the RSSA does not allow Ginna to receive revenues above its full cost-of-service and rejecting any extension of the RSSA beyond its initial term, rather requiring any extension be subject to the rules currently being developed by ISO-NY.
 The FERC order also set the RSSA for hearing and settlement procedures.
 In response to the FERC's April 14, 2015 order, on May 14, 2015, Ginna submitted a compliance filing to FERC containing proposed revisions to the RSSA addressing FERC's requirements and maintaining the April 1, 2015 proposed effective date.
 On July 13, 2015, FERC accepted Ginna's compliance filing effective April 1, 2015.
 The FERC accepted Ginna's proposal for market revenue sharing subject to a cap effective April 1, 2015, and rejected requests for rehearing by parties on a number of matters related to jurisdiction, the reliability need, RSSA term, and possible price suppression.
-While the FERC order supports Ginna's current agreement, it remains subject to FERC hearing and settlement procedures.
-These procedures may result in modifications to the agreement, however, Ginna is unable to predict the ultimate outcome of these proceedings.
-The effectiveness of the RSSA or any settlement among the parties at FERC remains contingent on approval by the NYPSC of RG&E's full and timely recovery of rates associated with the costs incurred under the RSSA.
+In late August, Ginna reached a settlement in principle with interested parties modifying certain terms and conditions in the originally negotiated agreement.
+The proposed RSSA under the settlement preserves the value of the contract originally negotiated with RG&E, but shortens the term to March 31, 2017 and requires RG&E to complete a new transmission reliability study to determine if an interim reliability solution is required beyond March 31, 2017.
+The reliability study is expected to be completed by the end of 2015.
+If there continues to be a reliability need beyond March 31, 2017, RG&E has the right until June 30, 2016 to select Ginna as an ongoing reliability solution.
+If Ginna is not selected for continued reliability service and does not plan to retire shortly after RSSA expiration, Ginna is required to file a notice with the NYPSC no later than September 30, 2016.
+The settlement was filed at the NYPSC and at FERC on October 21, 2015 and remains subject to review and approval by both agencies, which do not expect to be completed until the first quarter of 2016.